 Ian attended a talent ID day for para-canoe in late 2012 where he was selected for the British programme.
-He has since excelled, becoming a medallist at both European and World Championships since 2013.
-He is the 2015 European Champion and 2014 World silver medallists in K1 200m KL1.
+He soon showed his potential, becoming a medallist at both European and World Championships.
+He is the 2015 European Champion and 2014 World silver medallist in K1 200m KL1.

 Ian started out as an non-disabled athlete representing Great Britain in Powerlifting and is a former European and World Powerlifting Champion and holder of three world records.
 He developed his impairment as a result of a sporting accident in 1992 and became a wheelchair user.

 After a long spell in hospital, he discovered handcycling and went on to race on the European handcycling circuit where he became the first British male to win a podium position.
 However he developed problems with his neck and required extensive surgery.
 Whilst in hospital tests discovered he had a rare motor neuron condition which affected parts of his body.

 Ian then moved on to target shooting and the 10m air rifle and was put on the fast track programme for London 2012, but further complications with his health meant he was not fit enough to compete.

 Show your support for Ian Marsden by sharing their bio!

 Sign up to receive email updates on ParalympicsGB and find out how you can supercharge the team at the Paralympic Games.